RapTho/vm-hardening-and-setup/README.md

 You can customize the secure-vm role by modifying the following files:

-- `roles/secure-vm/defaults/main.yml`: Change default settings like SSH port and permitRootLogin
+- `ansible/roles/secure-vm/defaults/main.yml`: Change default settings like SSH port and permitRootLogin
-- `roles/secure-vm/vars/main.yml`: Add additional firewall ports
+- `ansible/roles/secure-vm/vars/main.yml`: Add additional firewall ports

 ### Customizing the setup-vm role

 You can customize the setup-vm role by modifying the following files:

-- `roles/setup-vm/defaults/main.yml`: Change user settings and default tools
+- `ansible/roles/setup-vm/defaults/main.yml`: Change user settings and default tools
-- `roles/setup-vm/vars/main.yml`: Add additional tools to install
+- `ansible/roles/setup-vm/vars/main.yml`: Add additional tools to install

+### Customizing the Terraform deployment

+You can customize the Terraform deployment by modifying the following files:

+- `terraform/terraform.tfvars`: Set your preferred VM configuration
+- `terraform/variables.tf`: Add or modify available variables